 And this made me think about the concept of the tortured artist which is so popular in today's culture - the mad artistic genius!
 Behold!

-we are full of boundless creativity; anguish is a font of inspiration; we shall trudge on and work through the pain and suffering!
+There are so many stereotypes that surround artists - we are solitary creatures; we are full of boundless creativity; anguish is a font of inspiration; we shall trudge on and work through the pain and suffering!
 Now more than ever I realize how I, and I'm sure many of my artistic cohorts, do NOT resonate with these concepts in the least.

 I am gregarious by nature, an extrovert that thrives on physical activity and time spent with my friends.
 At first during quarantine, I was thrilled!
 Ecstatic!
 Time!
 At long last!
 But eventually, the loneliness, compiled by the stress of making new lesson plans and teaching art from a distance, the lack of tactile contact, have most certainly caught up.